danxfisher/MeetEasier/README.md

     ```
     $ node server.js
     ```
-6. In `ui-react`, to start the react development server:
+6. In `ui-react/`, to start the react development server:
     ```
     $ npm start
     ```